killian31/VideoBackgroundRemoval/README.md

   --skip_vid2im         whether to write the video frames as images --mobile_sam_weights MOBILE_SAM_WEIGHTS
-                        path to MobileSAM weights --output_dir OUTPUT_DIR
+                        path to MobileSAM weights --tracker_name {yolov7,yoloS}
+                        tracker name
+  --output_dir OUTPUT_DIR
                         directory to store the output frames --output_video OUTPUT_VIDEO
-                        path to store the output video
+                        path to store the output video --auto_detect         whether to use a bounding box to force the model to segment the object --background_color BACKGROUND_COLOR
+                        background color for the output (hex)
 ```

 ## Example